frdel/agent-zero/knowledge/default/main/about/github_readme.md

 - **Bugfixes**

 > [!NOTE]
-> **Changes to launch files since v0.6:**
+> **Changes to launch files since v0.7:**
-> - main.py file has been replaced with run_ui.py (webui) and run_cli.py (terminal) launch files.
-> - configuration has been moved to initialize.py for both webui and terminal launch files.
+> - the Docker image has been changed to frdel/agent-zero-run from the legacy installation process.